Humility is sometimes associated with people who have quiet, less outgoing, or passive personalities. This could be misleading.

 - “God opposes the proud but shows favor to the humble” (I Peter 5:5).

-Jesus established humility and unconcern for social status not only as the psychological structure of His kingdom but also as a basis for entrance into it. (see: Matthew 18:1-3).
+Jesus established humility (unconcern for social status) not only as the psychological structure of His kingdom, but as a basis for entrance into it (see: Matthew 18:1-3).